BootBlock/PoSh-Backup/README.md

                     # Add more jobs as needed
                 }

-                # ... other settings like BackupSets ...
+                # ... other settings like BackupSets, HtmlReportFaviconPath ...
             }
             ```
 3.  **Explore `Config\Default.psd1` for All Options:**
     *   Open `Config\Default.psd1` (but don't edit it for your settings).
 This file serves as a comprehensive reference.
-It contains detailed comments explaining every available global and job-specific setting, including VSS options, retry mechanisms, 7-Zip parameters, reporting customisations, and more.
+It contains detailed comments explaining every available global and job-specific setting, including VSS options, retry mechanisms, 7-Zip parameters, reporting customisations (like `HtmlReportFaviconPath`), and more.

 ### 4. Basic Usage Examples
 Once your `Config\User.psd1` is configured with at least one backup job, you can run PoSh-Backup from a PowerShell console located in the script's root directory: